Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Introduction

 \section{Introduction}

 With the rapid development of 3D acquisition techniques, depth sensors are becoming increasingly affordable and reliable, such as LiDARs.
 These sensors have been widely equipped for real-time tasks to obtain a rough estimation of surrounding environment, e.g., in simultaneous localization and mapping (SLAM).
 However, depth maps captured by depth sensors are usually sparse due to hardware and power limitations at edge devices, so that delicate details are abandoned in exchange for computational efficiency.
 Another pipeline is to reconstruct 3D models from a series of images.
 In this case, depth values are computed by matching 2D images and the whole reconstruction is done off-line.
-Provided that capturing images are more economical and available than acquiring depth maps via depth sensors, image-based 3D reconstruction is a better option for time-insensitive tasks.
-Besides, images actually contains information that depth sensors cannot capture, such as texture and lighting.
-These clues are crucial to reconstruct more delicate and detailed 3D models.
-To briefly recap, in terms of obtaining depth maps, depth sensors are more efficient while images-based reconstruction still have its irreplaceable scenarios and enables to produce models with better visual appearance.
-This survey is under the pipeline of image-based 3D reconstruction.
+Provided that capturing images is more economical and available than acquiring depth maps via depth sensors, image-based 3D reconstruction is a better option for time-insensitive tasks.
+Besides, images actually contain information that depth sensors cannot capture, such as texture and lighting.
+These clues are crucial for reconstructing more delicate and detailed 3D models.

 Multi-view Stereo (MVS) is a computationally expensive procedure of image-based 3D reconstruction.
-The definition of the task has not come to a universal agreement, e.g., the inputs and outputs.
-This paper only cover the most acknowledged version, which is stated as follows.
+The most universal definition of the task is stated as follows.
 Given a series of images with their respective calibrated camera parameters, MVS aims to estimate a depth map for each image and then reconstruct a dense point cloud of the scene.
-Most well-known previous attempts~\cite{yao2018mvsnet,yao2019recurrent,gu2020cascade} adopt this definition.
-Note that in other versions, cameras could be uncalibrated and the output format could be 3D voxel (volume pixel) models or mesh models.
+Most previous attempts~\cite{yao2018mvsnet,yao2019recurrent} adopt this definition.
+Deep learning has shown its effectiveness in many computer vision tasks.
+For binocular stereo, \cite{okutomi1993multiple} discretizes the depth space and turns the task of stereo into a classification problem.
+Plane sweep algorithm~\cite{collins1996space} extends this pattern to multi-image matching, whose pattern is suitable for deep CNNs to handle.